sav-che/TL-2/Authors/Allorge, Valentine (Valia), née Selitzky {std. V. Allorge} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/item/103858#page/92/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/page/33264807) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Allorge, Valentine, née Sélitsky {std.
 V. Allorge}|first entry]] for this author

 ### Author

 \* Allorge, Valentine \["Valia"\], née Selitzky (1888-1977), French, Russian born, bryologist, went to schools in Kharkov, moved to France before 1914, studied at Lausanne and Paris, married the botanist Charles Louis Gatin (1877-1916, fell at Douaumont), took her degree (Dr. phil.) at the Sorbonne with Gaston Bonnier, married Pierre Allorge 1920 (d.
-1944), longtime editor of the Revue bryologique succeeding as such her husband in 1944. (*V. Allorge*).
+1944), longtime editor of the Revue bryologique succeeding as such her husband in 1944.
+**Abbreviated name**: *V. Allorge*

 #### Herbarium and types